 Panel configurations configure the remote control panels that are used to control the router.
 These configurations are segregated by panel type.
-In the 3500Excel workbook, the panels are defined in one of six worksheets grouped according to the type of configuration information required.
+In the 3500Plus Excelerate workbook, control panels are defined in one worksheet while status panels are defined in a second worksheet.